BGI-Qingdao/Symbiont-Screener/README.md

 ```

-## Finetune paremeters
+## How to finetune paremeters ?

 To to avoid redundant work, the pipelines in easy-to-use_pipelines folder only provide the required paremeters.

+However, sysc as the main entry, provide all detail parameters that you need.

-Therefor, we recommend you create your own pipeline based on them add modify the default parameters as your wish.
+Therefor, we recommend you create your own pipeline based on them add modify the parameters as your wish.

-### Depth thresholds for build markers

-### Minimam number of best hits for clustering

-### Trio density thresholds for trio result

 ## What is strobemer?